Purshia glandulosa: Uses

 The Navajo, Klamath, Paiute, Shoshoni, and other Native American tribes used it as a traditional medicinal plant.
+The bark of the tree was used as a trade item by the Navajo, primarily for its use in blending with animal fur for the production of clothing and in making bedding material, as well as for making infant cradle boards.

 The plant is a good forage for wild ungulates such as pronghorn, as well as livestock.
 It is not deciduous, so its foliage is available to animals in the winter.